-The Georgia Advisory Committee submits this summary report for the purpose of informing the Commission on key issues and viewpoints concerning bigotry and violence in Georgia.
+The Georgia Advisory Committee submits this summary report for the purpose of informing the Commission on key issues and viewpoints concerning bigotry and violence in the State of Georgia.
 The report was approved by a vote of 5-0 by the members present.
 The absent members were contacted and also approved the report.